pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Get a single CIMInstance.

-      Gets the instance defined by instancename.
+      Gets the instance defined by INSTANCENAME.

       This may be executed interactively by providing only a classname and the interactive option.